 Functional group and bloom season: Stephanomeria exigua is an annual flowering from April to July; S. parryi flowers from May to June, and S. pauciflora from March to November (Gottlieb 2012a, b, c).

-Distribution in Mojave/Habitat: S. exigua grows in disturbed areas of desertscrub below 2000 m, while S. parryi grows along sandy/gravelly slopes between 680 m and 2000 m, and S. pauciflora can be found on dry flats below 2400 m (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Stephanomeria exigua grows in disturbed areas of desertscrub below 2000 m, while S. parryi grows along sandy/gravelly slopes between 680 m and 2000 m, and S. pauciflora can be found on dry flats below 2400 m (Baldwin et al. 2002).

 Flower color and shape: White to pink; involucral heads of ligulate flowers; somewhat salverform.

 Pollinator use: Stephanomeria species are pollinated by bees of genera Anthidiellum Cockerell, Ashmeadiella, and Perdita (Hurd and Linsely 1975a; Griswold et al. 2006).
-S. pauciflora and S. exigua are also larval hosts for owlet moths (Cucullia basipuncta Barnes and McDunnough, C. eulepis Grote, Schinia scarletina Smith; Robinson et al. 2010).
+Stephanomeria pauciflora and S. exigua are also larval hosts for owlet moths (Cucullia basipuncta Barnes and McDunnough, C. eulepis Grote, Schinia scarletina Smith; Robinson et al. 2010).

-Tortoise use: S. exigua (annual) was the second-most used species in tortoise diets and used at three sites (Supplemental 2).
-S. parryi (herbaceous perennial) was used at one site and composed 0.1% of bites, and S. pauciflora (subshrub) was used at two sites and composed <0.1% of bites (Supplemental 2).
+Tortoise use: Stephanomeria exigua (annual) was the second-most used species in tortoise diets and used at three sites (Supplement 2).
+Stephanomeria parryi (herbaceous perennial) was used at one site and composed 0.1% of bites, and S. pauciflora (subshrub) was used at two sites and composed <0.1% of bites (Supplemental 2).
 This species was not documented as a cover species for tortoises.

 Propagation, production, and cultivation: Seeds from achenes can be separated from inflorescences by gently rubbing flower heads on a rubber mat with a padded wood block to remove some of the pappus and break down chaff with a blower speed set at 1.5 (Wall and MacDonald 2009).
-S. pauciflora seed has low initial germination (< 10%), but dry, sealed storage increased germinability, particularly at room temperature (70%) compared with cold storage, up to three years but then declined thereafter (Kay et al. 1988).
+Stephanomeria pauciflora seed has low initial germination (< 10%), but dry, sealed storage increased germinability, particularly at room temperature (70%) compared with cold storage, up to three years but then declined thereafter (Kay et al. 1988).
 It has been suggested through discussion with restoration practitioners that Stephanomeria are not good candidates because the seeds are hard to collect and handle, and most of the collected seed has low viability.
 However, their propensity to re-invade burned areas supports its importance as a restoration species, and its lower yield may be overcome by using the limited field reproduction for seed increase under nursery conditions.
 Salvage of adult S. pauciflora resulted in 42% survival after 12 months of care in a nursery; surviving Larrea were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 47% survival 27 months after transplanting (Abella et al. 2015b).

 Recoverability: Stephanomeria spp. may rapidly reinvade disturbed areas through reseeding (Cave and Patten 1984).
 The light, wind-blown seeds of Stephanomeria spp. may promote their distribution in disturbed areas, assisting the recovery of this species after fire (Cave and Patten 1984).